natenka/pyneng-book-en/docs/source/book/10_useful_functions/sorted.rst

 key
 ~~~

-With the **key** option you can specify how to perform sorting.
-The **key** parameter expects the function by which the comparison should be performed.
+With **key** option you can specify how to perform sorting.
+The **key** parameter expects function by which the comparison should be performed.

 For example you can sort a list of strings by string length: